-1. The City agrees that it will apply an amount that is approximately equal to 7.3% of the base salary of employees covered by this agreement into the City Retirement System, thereby reducing the amount deducted from employee's paychecks as the employee's retirement contribution by that amount.
-The employee, upon termination, will have no vested right in the amount so contributed by the City.
-Substitution of this portion of the employee's contribution by a City payment will not decrease the total amount applied towards the required retirement contribution, and will not affect retirement benefits.
+Upon termination of employment, an employee will have no vested right in employee pension contribution offsets contributed by the City.
+Substitution of this portion of the employees' contribution by a City payment will not decrease the total amount applied toward the required retirement contribution, and will not affect retirement benefits.
 Provided, however, such payment shall not exceed any employee's total contribution to the system.